uwinelly/OsTicket-Lifecycle-Setup-Examples/README.md

 ![image](https://user-images.githubusercontent.com/129979322/236280428-c049a260-a4ec-4015-af4a-d62d22fd580c.png)

 Next we are going to login as help desk agent who will be resolving the issue.

-Agents will be able to see live tickets in the agent panel.
+Agent will be able to see live tickets in the agent panel.

 ![image](https://user-images.githubusercontent.com/129979322/236276683-2f4671a7-747e-42af-84a1-5f5a8a0b01b6.png)

-Queue Manager will assign priority tickets to the appropriate agents as well as SLAs.
+Queue Manager will assign priority to ticket, select the department and assign it to the appropriate agent as well as SLAs.

 ![image](https://user-images.githubusercontent.com/129979322/236643538-d3f4ce62-33ae-4c43-b3ea-9c4313c26909.png)